Table of Contents

 The Duat had connections with several deities who were associated with death and the underworld.
 Osiris was the first mummy of Ancient Egypt and was the god of the dead.
 In the Osiris myth, after Isis was unable to bring him back to life, Osiris left for the underworld, and the Duat became the dwelling of this mighty god.
 The underworld is also known as the Kingdom of Osiris.

 Other deities such as Anubis, Horus, Hathor, and Maat also lived in the underworld, along with a myriad of creatures and demons.
-Some myths propose that the different beings of the underworld were not evil but were simply under the control of these deities.back to menu ↑
+Some myths propose that the different beings of the underworld were not evil but were simply under the control of these deities.

 The Duat and Ra

 Apart from these gods and goddesses who dwelt in the underworld, the god Ra had associations with the Duat.
-Ra was the sun god who died every day at sunset.
-After his death, Ra traveled through the underworld to be reborn the following day.
+Ra was the sun god who journeyed behind the horizon every day at sunset.
+After his daily symbolical death, Ra sailed his solar barque through the underworld to be reborn the following day.

 When Ra traveled through the Duat, his light shed upon the land and gave life to the dead.
 During his passing, all spirits rose and enjoyed their reanimation for many hours.
-Once Ra left the underworld, they went back to sleep until the following night.back to menu ↑
+Once Ra left the underworld, they went back to sleep until the following night.

 Significance of the Duat

 The Duat was a necessary place for several deities in Ancient Egypt.
-The passing of Ra through the Duat was one of the central myths of this culture.
+The passing of Ra through the Duat was one of the central myths of their culture.

 The concept of the Duat and the Weighing of the Heart influenced how the Egyptians lived their lives.
-To ascend to the paradise of the afterlife, the Egyptians had to respect the concept of maat, as it was against this concept that they would be judged in the Duat.
+To ascend to the paradise of the afterlife, the Egyptians had to observe the precepts of maat, as it was against this concept that they would be judged in the Duat.

 The Duat might have also influenced the tombs and the burial rites of the ancient Egyptians.
 The Egyptians believed that the tomb served as a gate to the Duat for the dead.
 When the just and honest souls of the Duat wanted to return to the world, they could use their tombs as a passage.
 For that, a well-established tomb was necessary for the souls to travel back and forth from the Duat.